Large Deviations Beyond the Kibble-Zurek Mechanism

-{\it Discussion.} The rate function governs the nature of deviations away from the mean according to LDT.
-Knowledge of the rate function relies on the full counting statistics of topological defects beyond KZM, as the rate function is the Legendre-Frenchel transform of the scaled cumulant generating function.
-Using the exact solution of the critical dynamics in the TFQIM as a test bed, we have explored the nature of large deviations in the number of topological defects generated across a quantum phase transition driven at the finite rate and show that the rate function is proportional to the KZM density of kink pairs.
+{\it Discussion.} The rate function governs the nature of large deviations away from the mean, according to LDT.
+Using the exact solution of the critical dynamics in the TFQIM as a test bed, we have explored the nature of large deviations in the number of topological defects generated across a quantum phase transition driven in finite time, and showed that the rate function is proportional to the KZM density of kink pairs.
 The rate function exhibits a universal power-law scaling with the quench time in which the phase transition is crossed.
-We have further generalized these findings to account for the dynamics of arbitrary continuous phase transitions described by KZM.
-Assuming the independence of defect formation events during the phase transition, we have shown that the probability density function of the defect number distribution decays exponentially with the number of defects predicted by KZM.
-Our results are of broad interest in nonequilibrium quantum and classical statistical mechanics, connecting LDT with the breakdown of adiabatic dynamics, and should find broad applications in quantum simulation, quantum annealing, ultracold atom physics, and the study of critical phenomena.
+We have further generalized these findings to account for the dynamics of arbitrary continuous phase transitions described by the KZM.
+We have thus proved the KZM, showing that the defect density concentrates at the KZM prediction in the thermodynamic limit, and provided a framework to characterize universal deviations in current experiments with moderate system sizes.
+Our results are of broad interest in nonequilibrium quantum and classical statistical mechanics, connecting large deviations with the breakdown of adiabatic dynamics, and should find broad applications in quantum simulation, quantum annealing, ultracold atom physics, and the study of critical phenomena.

 {\it Acknowledgements.} AdC thanks SISSA for its hospitality during the early stages of this work.
-We thank Federico Roccati for their feedback on the manuscript.
+We thank Federico Roccati for his feedback on the manuscript.
 This project was funded within the QuantERA II Programme that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No.\ 16434093.
 AG acknowledges financial support from the PNRR MUR project PE0000023-NQST.
 For open access and in fulfillment of the obligations arising from the grant agreement, the authors have applied a Creative Commons Attribution 4.0 International (CC BY 4.0) license to any Author Accepted Manuscript version arising from this submission.

 \onecolumngrid